 Special Option for Large-diaphragm Rode Condensers

-The SM6 shock mount and pop filter is commonly included with the Rode NT1 kit.
-It's a robust, metal pop filter with heavy duty woven elastic bands holding the cradle in place.
+The SM6 shock mount and pop filter are commonly included with the Rode NT1 kit.
+It’s a robust, metal pop filter with heavy-duty woven elastic bands holding the cradle in place.

 Most shock mounts have a basic rubber band system that is prone to breakage.